2018ik/2018ik.github.io/_wiki/mind.markdown

 ## Background

-The mind is the part of the soul that can know, consider, and remember.
+The **mind** is the part of the soul that can know, consider, and remember.
 It oftentimes is the leading part of the soul.
+The mind enables a person to understand what is going on in the body and spirit; importantly, it understands the intuition's sense.

 ## Significance

-The mind understands the intuition's sense.
 The mind set of the spirit is critical for spiritual experience (Rom.
 8:6).
-Eventually, the mingled spirit spreads into the mind, where the mind possesses the spirit and the spirit possesses the mind, issuing in the spirit of the mind (Eph.
+Eventually, the mingled spirit spreads into and saturates the mind, where the mind possesses the spirit and the spirit possesses the mind, issuing in the spirit of the mind (Eph.
 4:23).
+The mind of Christ Jesus can actually become one with His believers (Phil.
+2:5).
+This is a process of renewing, which results in transformation of one's entire being (Rom.
+12:2).

 ## Biblical Basis